Thorlabs/Current_And_Temperature_Controller_Examples/Python/ITC40x Laser Diode Controllers/README.md

 ## ITC40x Compact Laser Diode Controller Open and Control

 This sample code shows how you can control a Thorlabs ITC laser diode controller in Python.
-It uses the CTypes library
+It uses the CTypes library that has to be installed on the computer.

 Please note that the resource name (“USB0::0x1313::…”) in the sample code needs to be adjusted to the used controller type and unit.